Anne of Windy Poplars

-Anne of Windy Poplars—published as Anne of Windy Willows in the UK, Australia, and Japan—is an epistolary novel by Canadian author L. M. Montgomery.
+Anne of Windy Poplars—published as Anne of Windy Willows in the UK, Australia and Japan—is an epistolary novel by Canadian author L. M. Montgomery.
 First published in 1936 by McClelland and Stewart, it details Anne Shirley's experiences while serving as principal of a high school in Summerside, Prince Edward Island over three years.
 A large portion of the novel is presented through letters Anne writes to her fiancé, Gilbert Blythe.
 Chronologically, the book is fourth in the series, but it was the seventh book written.

 The book's United States copyright was renewed in 1963.

 Plot

-The novel takes place over the three years between Anne's graduation from Redmond College and her marriage to Gilbert Blythe.
+The novel takes place over the three years between Anne's graduation from Redmond College and her courtship to Gilbert Blythe.
 While Gilbert is in medical school, Anne takes a job as the principal of Summerside High School, where she also teaches.
 She lives in a beautiful house called Windy Poplars with two elderly widows, Aunt Kate and Aunt Chatty, their housekeeper, Rebecca Dew, and their cat, Dusty Miller.

-During this time, Anne must win over the clannish and resentful Pringle family, as well as her icy colleague, Katherine Brooke.
+During this time, Anne must win over the clannish Pringle family, as well as her icy vice-principal, Katherine Brooke.
 Along the way, she meets many of Summerside's more eccentric residents and becomes involved in helping many romances, which do not always turn out as planned.
 She also befriends the lonely Elizabeth Grayson, a motherless member of the Pringle family who lives next door to Windy Poplars.
-She frequently visits Marilla at Green Gables.
+She frequently visits Marilla Cuthbert at Green Gables.

 At the end of the novel, Anne departs Summerside to return to Avonlea for her wedding to Gilbert.
 Many of the town's residents express their appreciation for how she has helped them over the years, including Katherine Brooke and Elizabeth Grayson.